 Reaktor: Find cultural fits, use video in recruitment process!

-Last summer creative technology company Reaktor gained a lot of visibility with their Extract Method – music video, which was created originally just for marketing purposes, but ended up playing a major part in their ”Future Rockstar” - recruitment process for summer workers.
+In summer 2014, creative technology company Reaktor gained a lot of visibility with their Extract Method – music video, which was created originally just for marketing purposes, but ended up playing a major part in their ”Future Rockstar” - recruitment process for summer workers.
 Reaktor, having won Great Place To Work Institute’s ”Best Employer in Finland” -award four times in a row (2008-2011) , is famous for being a pioneer in their recruitment processes – their job interviews are discussion-based, where the candidate and the possible future team get to know each other rather than tense, question-answer –type of traditional job interviews.

 We interviewed Reaktor’s Ossi Kontio and Ville Valtonen about Reaktor’s recruitment process, and how they use videos in various ways when looking for their future rockstars.